Southern California Chapter

 Commission on Cancer, California Zone S

-The SoCal ACS Chapter Annual Scientific Meeting enjoys the most prolific resident research contributions of any chapter in the country.
-We will be hosting the annual Physician-In-Training Cancer Research Paper Competition again this year.
-Selections from the SoCal meeting in January, 2017 will be advanced to the national competition for a chance to win a $1000 prize plus travel to present their research at the annual CoC meeting during the college meeting in October 2017.
+At the 2018 SoCal ACS Chapter Annual Scientific Meeting, we will again be hosting the annual Physician-In-Training Cancer Research Paper Competition.
+The 2017 winner was Dr. Nicholas Manguso of Cedars-Sinai.
+His paper was entitled, “Prognostic Factors Associated with Outcomes in Small Bowel Neuroendocrine Tumors.”
+Selections from the SoCal meeting in January 2018 will be advanced to the national competition for a chance to win a $1000 prize plus travel to present their research at the annual CoC meeting during the college meeting in October 2018.
 Please inspire all trainees to submit their work by the abstract deadline in September for this prestigious award.

-We will be hosting the annual Cancer Liaison Physicians Meeting during breakfast on Sunday, January 22, 2017 in conjunction with the SoCal ACS Meeting.
+The annual Cancer Liaison Physicians Meeting will be held during breakfast on Sunday, January 21, 2018 in conjunction with the SoCal ACS Meeting.
 Please join us if you would like to learn more about the Commission on Cancer.